rajudhaka/VS-code-editor/README.md

 # Basic setup
   File -> Preferences -> Settings
   Change the font size to 18px
-  Change the tab size to 2
+  Change the tab size to 2 and
   Change word wrap on

 # Extensions